simonprickett/phewap/README.md

 * Change the code in `main.py` so that it:
     * Makes use of any additional data items that you asked the user for.
     * Implements your application logic in the `application_mode` function, including any additional web listener routes.
 The [Phew! documentation](https://github.com/pimoroni/phew) will be helpful here.
+* Change the code for the `/temperature` route in `main.py` (function name is `app_get_temperature`).
+Modify this to connect to a real sensor, rename it, make it do what you like!
+Check out the embedded JavaScript in `app_templates/index.html` to see how the front end polls this route periodically.

 What sort of thing could you build?
 This probably depends on what you plan to attach to your Pi Pico W. for example, you might build a [Cheerlights](https://cheerlights.com/) display with an LED matrix, or a weather station with an e-ink screen and various environment sensors.